Rush Limbaugh on the cutting edge of societal evolution.

 And I made the point, well, we had to do something because we have to get rid of the red pencils.

-Remember, had to get rid of the red pencils because it was just, it was too intimidating for students to get their papers back graded and marked up with red.
+Remember, we had to get rid of the red pencils because it was just, it was too intimidating for students to get their papers back graded and marked up with red.

-From Sydney, Australia teachers using red pen to mark students' work could be harming their psyche as the color is too aggressive.
+Teachers using red pen to mark students' work could be harming their psyche as the color is too aggressive, according to education strategeries drafted by an Australian state government.

 Use a different color.

-Uh we are spreading our political correctness around the world.
+We are spreading our political correctness around the world.

 Now, the sitcom continues, ladies and gentlemen.